Religion in Sri Lanka: Islam

 By the 7th century, Arab traders had controlled much of the trade on the Indian Ocean, including that of Sri Lanka's.
 Many of these traders settled down in Sri Lanka, encouraging the spread of Islam.
 However, when the Portuguese arrived at Sri Lanka during the 16th century, many of the Arabs' Muslim descendants were persecuted, thus forcing them to migrate to the Central Highlands and to the east coast.

 In modern times, Muslims in Sri Lanka have the Muslim Religious and Cultural Affairs Department, which was established in the 1980s to prevent the continual isolation of the Muslim community from the rest of Sri Lanka.
-Today, about 9.7% of Sri Lankans adhere to Islam; mostly from the Moor and Malay ethnic communities on the island.
+Today, about 10.7% of Sri Lankans adhere to Islam; mostly from the Moor and Malay ethnic communities on the island.

 Christianity

 St. Sebastian's Church in Negombo.

 According to a Christian tradition, Christianity was introduced by Thomas the Apostle in Sri Lanka (as well as India) during the 1st century.
 The first evidence of Christianity in Sri Lanka is the account in the 6th-century Christian Topography, which says a community of Persian Nestorians lived on the island.
 The Anuradhapura cross, discovered in 1912, is probably a relic of this community.
-However, the population of Christians in Sri Lanka didn't dramatically increase until the arrival of Portuguese missionaries during the 15th century.
+However, the population of Christians in Sri Lanka did not dramatically increase until the arrival of Portuguese missionaries during the 15th century.
 In the 17th century, the Dutch took over Sri Lanka and Dutch missionaries were able to convert 21% of Sri Lanka's population to Christianity by 1622.

 In 1796 the Dutch were displaced by the British and in 1802 Ceylon became a Crown colony.
-Anglican and other Protestant missionaries arrived at Sri Lanka during the early 19th century, when the British took control of Sri Lanka from the Dutch.
+Anglican and other Protestant missionaries arrived in Sri Lanka during the early 19th century, when the British took control of Sri Lanka from the Dutch.
 Under British rule missionary work was undertaken by English societies: Baptist, Wesleyan Methodist, the CMS and SPG.
 The Salvation Army and Jehovah's Witnesses are also present in Sri Lanka.

 The percentage of Christians has slowly declined from the height of 13%.
-In 1891, they were 12.6% and numbered were 302,000.
-In 2012 they 7.4%.
-By the 1980s, the population of Christians was mostly concentrated in the northwest of Sri Lanka and in the capital where they are 10% of the population.
+In 1891, they were 12.6% and numbered 302,000.
+In 2012 they were 7.6%.
+By the 1980s, the population of Christians was mostly concentrated in the northwest of Sri Lanka and in the capital, where they are 10% of the population.
 Of these Christians, over 80% are Catholics while the rest are predominantly Anglicans, Methodists and other Protestants.